JIRA Software 7.6.x upgrade notes

 This means we'll provide bug fix releases until 7.6 reaches end of life, to address critical security, stability, data integrity, and performance issues.

 Ready to upgrade?
-Check out the JIRA Software 7.6 Enterprise Release change log for a roll-up of changes since 7.2.
+Check out the JIRA Software 7.6 Long Term Support release change log for a roll-up of changes since 7.2.

 Upgrade to the DVCS plugin